 Measure impedance of circuit as function of frequency

-Simscape / Electrical / Specialized Power Systems / Fundamental Blocks / Measurements
+Simscape / Electrical / Specialized Power Systems / Sensors and Measurements

 The Impedance Measurement block measures the impedance between two nodes of a linear circuit as a function of the frequency.
 It consists of a current source Iz, connected between inputs one and two of the Impedance Measurement blocks, and a voltage measurement Vz, connected across the terminals of the current source.
 The network impedance is calculated as the transfer function H(s) from the current input to the voltage output of the state-space model.